Definitions That Sum It All Up.

 Natural Consequences

 A natural consequence is an outcome that happens naturally.
 When you stand in the rain, you get wet.
 When you don’t eat, you get hungry.
 When you forget your coat, you get cold.
 When you break someone's trust, your relationship is negatively altered.
 When you break the law, you go to jail or pay a fine.
 Adults can oftentimes prevent natural consequences when they lecture and say, "I told you so," or do anything that adds more blame, shame, or pain than the child might experience naturally from the experience.
-See Why 1-1 Works >

 Peak Parenting Performance

 Peak Parenting Performance refers to the amount of energy you need to be the parent you want to be.
 We all want to be our best, especially for our child, but there is a challenge for us to operate with a level of energy that allows us to operate at our peak performance.
+That challenge can be our own child who makes a decision to break the good and safe boundaries you set for them.

 Personal Restoration Time

 This is the time where you "Claim Minutes" in order to re-energize yourself.
 During your restoration time, you do anything you can to restore your energy.
 Restoring your energy could be alone time, taking a nap, engaging in a hobby, reading a book, extra exercise or anything you feel will give you energy.
 This time should not take the place of your normal routines, but should add to it.
-See Claiming Minutes >